-We detected 120 customers using Weights and Biases Enterprise.
-The most common industry is Software Development (39%) and the most common company size is 2-10 employees (33%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 125 customers using Weights and Biases Enterprise and 2 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (38%) and the most common company size is 2-10 employees (32%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ๐ฅ What types of companies is most likely to use Weights and Biases Enterprise?